-As Co-Founder and Chief Marketing Officer for one of the most innovative pet insurance companies in the United States, Natasha’s passion for creative excellence and love for pets is unmatched.
+As Co-Founder and Chief Marketing Officer for one of the most innovative pet insurance providers in the United States, Natasha’s passion for creative excellence and love for pets is unmatched.

 The Right Brain (AKA Co-Founder, Co-CEO and Chief Marketing Officer)